-Arwen is a Lead User Experience Designer based in Charlotte, NC, USA.
+Arwen is a Senior User Experience Designer based in Charlotte, NC, USA.

 Featured work